-My current passion is the Mighty Ugly project, through which I facilitate hands-on and discussion-based workshops that help people confront their creative demons, experiment with new approaches to creative expression, and build confidence in what they do.
-(It’s for all sorts of people, whether they identify as creatives or not.)
-Go on over to that site to learn more about it, and to see what kinds of awesome ugly creatures people have created in hands-on workshops.
+ThroughÂ Mighty Ugly, I facilitate hands-on and discussion-based workshops and conversations that help attendees confront creative demons, experiment with new approaches to creative expression, gain insight into their creative process, and build confidence in what they make and do.
+(It’s for all sorts of people, whether they identify as being creative or not.)
+As a professional-development workshop, Mighty Ugly is aces for team building and for fostering novel ways of approaching problem-solving and ideation.

 From 2006-2008 I was the editor of Interweave Crochet magazine.

-In addition to working on the magazines and co-hosting the first three seasons of Knitting Daily TV, I’ve also written or co-authored six crochetÂ books and contributed articles or designs to several magazines and books written by other people.
-And yes, as I’ve told more than one border guard while traveling between Canada and the U.S., these books are published by actual publishers and people buy them.
+In addition to working on the magazines, I’ve also written or co-authored six crochetÂ books and contributed articles or designs to several magazines and books written by other people.
+And yes, as I’ve told more than one border guard while traveling between Canada and the U.S., these books were published by actual publishers and people buy them.
 For real.